thomas-leduc/t4gpd-docs/docs/sensors.md

 ## Along the skeleton of the urban open space

-The aim here is to use the virtual sensor positioning strategy presented in (Rodler &amp; Leduc, 2019)[@Rodler2019].
+The aim here is to use the virtual sensor positioning strategy presented in [(Rodler &amp; Leduc, 2019)](https://doi.org/10.1016/j.uclim.2019.100457).
 The first step is therefore to determine the skeleton of the open space using the following geoprocessing:

 > `STSkeletonizeTheVoid(gdf, samplingDist=10.0)`